pierremolinaro/real-time-kernel-teensy/README.md

 # real-time-kernel-teensy
-Build from scratch a real-time kernel for Teensy boards, currently for Teensy 3.6, on Mac OS, Linux 32 and Linux 64.
+Build from scratch a real-time kernel for Teensy boards, currently for Teensy 3.6, on Mac OS, Windows and Linux.

 This repository contains dev files, keynote sources, … It is intended to teachers.